-Changes in the valuation allowances on deferred tax assets during the years ended December 31, 2023, 2022 and 2021 were as follows:
+Changes in the valuation allowances on deferred tax assets during the years ended December 31, 2023 December 31, 2024, 2022 2023 and 2021 2022 were as follows:

+December 31, December 31,

-2023 2022 2021
+2023 2022 2021 2024 2023 2022

-Balance, beginning of year \$ 5.4 \$ 4.8 \$ 7.5
+Balance, beginning of year \$ 5.4 \$ 4.8 \$ 7.5 \$ 5.8 \$ 5.4 \$ 4.8

-Expense (income), net 0.4 0.6 2.7
+Expense (income), net 0.4 0.6 (2.7)

+Expense, net 0.2 0.4 0.6

+Write-offs and other (0.5) - -

-Balance, end of year \$ 5.8 \$ 5.4 \$ 4.8
+Balance, end of year \$ 5.8 \$ 5.4 \$ 4.8 \$ 5.5 \$ 5.8 \$ 5.4

-As of December 31, 2023, the Company had domestic and foreign net operating loss and other tax carryforward deferred tax assets of approximately \$

-10.2 million, of which \$

-6.2 million expires between 2024 and 2043.
+As of December 31, 2023 December 31, 2024, the Company had domestic and foreign net operating loss and other tax carryforward deferred tax assets of approximately \$10.2 6.8 million, of which \$6.2 3.8 million expires between 2024 2025 and 2043 2044.
 Limitations on the utilization of these deferred tax assets may apply.
 The Company has provided valuation allowances to reduce the carrying value of certain deferred tax assets as management has concluded that, based on the weight of available evidence, it is more likely than not that the deferred tax assets will not be fully realized.

 Earnings generated by a foreign subsidiary are presumed to ultimately be transferred to the parent company.
 Therefore, the establishment of deferred taxes may be required with respect to the excess of the investment value for financial reporting over the tax basis of investments in those foreign subsidiaries (also referred to as book-over-tax outside basis differences).
 A company may overcome this presumption and forgo recording a deferred tax liability in its financial statements if it can assert that management has the intent and ability to indefinitely reinvest the earnings of its foreign subsidiaries.
 As a result of the transition tax incurred pursuant to the Tax Cuts and Jobs Act (H.R.
 1) (the "Tax Act"), the Company has the ability to repatriate any previously taxed foreign cash associated with the foreign earnings subjected to U.S. tax to the U.S. parent with minimal additional tax consequences.
 Due to the changes under the Tax Act, the Company updated its assertion in 2018 related to indefinite reinvestment on all foreign earnings and other outside basis differences to indicate that the Company remains indefinitely reinvested in operations outside of the U.S. with the exception of the previously taxed foreign earnings already subject to U.S. tax.
-The Company did not make any repatriations in 2023 and 2022 and repatriated \$
+The Company repatriated \$30.0 million of previously taxed earnings during 2024.
+The Company did not make any repatriations in 2023 and 2022.